 A study was performed in 2016 to study the effect of purple potato anthocyanins on animal liver injury.
 The results revealed increased antioxidant activity in the subjects.
 These active molecules slowed down the uptake, metabolism, and storage of fats in the liver (9), (10).

-These effects could prevent the onset of chronic non-alcoholic fatty liver disease (NAFLD).
-The potato anthocyanins also protect the liver against inflammation and chemical stress induced by alcohol abuse (9), (10).
+These effects could prevent the onset of chronic non-alcoholic fatty liver disease (NAFLD) in mouse models.
+The potato anthocyanins also protect the liver against inflammation and chemical stress induced by alcohol abuse in mice (9), (10).

 These benefits of purple potatoes are attributed to their antioxidant-rich biochemical profile.
 Go through the next section for more details.